100 Notable alumni of

 -

-Michael Baum is an American entrepreneur and investor.
+Michael Baum is an American businessman, investor, and philanthropist.
 He is best known as the founder & CEO of Splunk, a big data software technology used for understanding machine-generated data primarily for systems management, security forensics, compliance reporting and real-time operational intelligence.
 Baum is the founder of six technology start-ups, five of which have been acquired and one (NASDAQ: SPLK) which went public.
 He has also been a venture capital investor with Rembrandt Venture Partners, Advent International and Crosspoint Venture Partners.
 Baum graduated with a computer science degree from Drexel University and an MBA from The Wharton School at the University of Pennsylvania.
 In September 2014, Baum became CEO & Propriétaire of Château de Pommard, a Burgundy winery established in 1726.

 -